 As soon as your kitten sits, bring out a reward, like treats or canned cat food.
 If your kitten tries to stand up on their hind feet to get the reward, move the treat away to show that he or she needs to sit, as you commanded, in order to receive the reward.

-Training Your Kitten to Use the Bed and the Crate
+How to Train a Kitten to Use the Bed and the Crate

 Even the most comfortable cat beds will be useless unless you can train your kitten to use it.
 The same thing applies to crates, as you’ll have a lot of trouble traveling with a cat that does not want to be in a crate.